jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Gearghost.md

 RacialMods: +8 Craft (traps)
 Languages: Aklo, Common, Undercommon
 SQ: create trap, resetter
+SpecialAbilities:
+  Create Trap (Su): >
-SpecialAbilities: Create Trap (Su) Once per week, a gearghost can create a trap of CR 4 or lower regardless of cost, materials, or skill checks.
+    Once per week, a gearghost can create a trap of CR 4 or lower regardless of cost, materials, or skill checks.
 Two or more gearghosts working together on a trap can increase the maximum CR by 2 for each additional gearghost working in concert.
 For example, three gearghosts working together can create any CR 8 or lower trap in a week.
 Example traps can be found on page 420 of Pathfinder RPG Core Rulebook.
+  Rejuvenation (Su): >
-Rejuvenation (Su) A destroyed gearghost reforms in 2d6 days.
+    A destroyed gearghost reforms in 2d6 days.
 To permanently destroy a gearghost, holy water must be poured over its remains within the area of a hallow spell.
 To complete the destruction, every trap within 100 feet of the remains must be successfully disabled or destroyed before the gearghost is completely destroyed.
+  Resetter (Ex): >
-Resetter (Ex) A gearghost can reset traps and keep them repaired with supernatural efficiency.
+    A gearghost can reset traps and keep them repaired with supernatural efficiency.
 A gearghost can reset a trap with a repair or manual reset as a move action.
 If a trap has an automatic reset that is longer than immediate, a gear ghost can reset that trap as a free action.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: